How choosing the right surface can improve your art tenfold.

-Often overlooked as unimportant, choosing a surface to paint on can completely shape your opinion of acrylic paint.
+Often overlooked as unimportant, choosing a surface to paint on can completely shape your opinion of acrylic art.

 Poor choices can lead to unpredictable results and frustration.
-Choose well and you will take advantage of all the best properties of acrylic.
+Choose well and you will take advantage of all of the best aspects of acrylic paint.

 The three things you need to begin painting are usually paint, brushes and a surface.
-Most artists appreciate how important good paint and brushes are.
-Yet, the effect of a good surface is often overlooked.
+But many artists focus on how important good paints and brushes are, and a good surface gets overlooked.

 Finding the right surface

 Sometimes when we buy expensive surfaces there’s that added pressure to make something that “looks good” on it.

 This leads to less experimentation, and more restrained and hesitant strokes.
 So, go cheap with purpose (but not too cheap) and go wild.

 Now it’s definitely possible to make a “great artwork” on any surface.